Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 - You have questions or concerns about your condition or care.

 - Use assistive devices as directed.
 These help protect you from injury.
 Examples include a walker or cane.
 Have someone install handrails in your home.
 These will help you get out of a bathtub or stand up from a toilet.
+Use a shower chair so you can sit while you shower.
+Sit down on the toilet or another chair to dry off and put on your clothes.
 Get help going up and down stairs if your legs are weak.

-- Eat healthy foods.
+- Eat a variety of healthy foods.
 Too much or too little food may cause weakness or tiredness.
 Ask your healthcare provider what a healthy amount of food is for you.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, lean meats and fish, nuts, and cooked beans.